Last updated: December 2024

 There is a direct train connecting Bucharest Otopeni Airport with Bucharest Gara de Nord (main train station) with no other stops along the way.
 The airport train station is located outside the terminal building on a suspended platform with a green cover.
 Once you get out of the airport from the arrivals hall you'll see it.

-While the ride to the city is fast, Gara de Nord is relatively far from the city center or close to the Old Town area where most tourists choose to stay.
+While the ride to the city is fast, Gara de Nord is relatively far from the city center or the Old Town area where most tourists choose to stay.
 But the train station has a metro station of its own and plenty of reliable taxi cabs waiting outside.

 Most likely from there you'll have to take another means of transport or use public transportation.
 So if you're not in a rush and looking for affordable prices - this is a good option.